Ingy10/Ingy10/README.md

 ## Education

-I recently completed a Diploma in Software Engineering at BrainStation, Canada.
-During my time there, I developed several full-stack applications, including my capstone project, Food Market.
-This application assists users in comparing grocery store prices to market averages, helping them avoid price gouging.
-The app leverages data from monthly CPI reports across Canadian provinces and allows users to log prices for the items they buy.
-These prices are stored in a personal database, enabling users to build a customized record of their usual purchases and the prices they typically pay.
+I recently completed a Diploma in Software Engineering at BrainStation, Canada, where I developed full-stack applications, including my capstone project, *Food Market*.
+This app helps users compare grocery store prices to market averages, leveraging CPI data from Canadian provinces and allowing users to track their grocery expenses.

-After completing my BrainStation diploma, I immediately began a 16-week Data Science and Analytics program with M2M Tech based in Calgary, Alberta.
-This program will conclude with an industry-led project for which I will receive a stipend.
-I plan to leverage my coding skills to combine with data, making me a highly skilled and valuable candidate for any employer looking for a well-rounded, technical, and analytical team player.
+Afterward, I completed a 16-week Data Science and Analytics program with M2M Tech in Calgary, which culminated in an industry-led project.
+This program helped me combine my coding skills with data analysis, further enhancing my technical and analytical abilities.

-Prior to BrainStation, I studied Economics at Brock University, where I developed a strong foundation in data analysis and an understanding of market dynamics.
+Before BrainStation, I studied Economics at Brock University, where I developed a strong foundation in data analysis and market dynamics.

 ## Skills